These disorders may be present at birth or result from injuries or disorders that occur later.

 Atlas hypoplasia: The first spinal bone develops incompletely.

-Os odontoideum: Part of the second spinal bone is replaced by abnormal bone.
+Os odontoideum: Part of the second spinal bone is detached from the rest of the second spinal bone.

 Craniocervical junction disorders may occur later in life.
 They can result from injuries or certain disorders.